ksilin/quarkusconfigrules/README.md

 ### Error aggregation

-While we value rapid feeback, complete feedback is even more preferable.
+While we value rapid feedback, complete feedback is even more preferable.
 We do not fail on the first rule violation.
 We aggregate all violations, so they can be fixed all at once, saving precious cycle time.

 ### Profies and prefixes

-The Quarkus framework offers the possiblity to work with multiple profiles.
+The Quarkus framework offers the possibility to work with multiple profiles.
 In the configuration files, the properties are then prefixed with the profile name, e.g.

 `%prod.kafka.sasl.mechanism=PLAIN`